tusharkalal20/Personal-Finance-Analysis/README.md

 ## Inferences
 **i.
 Observations on Income:**
-- Analyzing the line graph, it is evident that my income exhibited growth starting in 2020, with a substantial increase in 2022.
+- Analyzing the line graph, it is evident that income exhibited growth starting in 2020, with a substantial increase in 2022.
-- I started working in 2021; thus, until that year, my income predominantly consisted of savings interest on the existing amount.
+- I started working in 2021; thus, until that year, income predominantly consisted of savings interest on the existing amount.
 - The apparent decline in 2023 is attributed to the data capture being limited to June 2023, accounting only half of the income for that year.
 - The breakdown of income sources reveals that **full-time salary constituted ~77% of the total income**, followed by internship stipends at 18%, income earned through teaching mathematics at 4%, and savings interest income at 0.8%.